RUC-NLPIR/FlashRAG/README.md

 <a href="#sparkles-features">Features</a> |
 <a href="#rocket-quick-start">Quick-Start</a> |
 <a href="#gear-components"> Components</a> |
+<a href="#computer-flashrag-ui"> FlashRAG-UI</a> |
 <a href="#robot-supporting-methods"> Supporting Methods</a> |
 <a href="#notebook-supporting-datasets--document-corpus"> Supporting Datasets</a> |
 <a href="#raised_hands-additional-faqs"> FAQs</a>
 </p>

 </h4>

 FlashRAG is a Python toolkit for the reproduction and development of Retrieval Augmented Generation (RAG) research.
-Our toolkit includes 36 pre-processed benchmark RAG datasets and 15 state-of-the-art RAG algorithms.
+Our toolkit includes 36 pre-processed benchmark RAG datasets and 16 state-of-the-art RAG algorithms.

 <p align="center">
 <img src="asset/framework.jpg">